Jurisdiction and Authority

 - Counsel.
 A witness's counsel shall be permitted to be present during his testimony at any public or closed hearing or depositions or staff interview to advise such witness of his or her rights, provided, however, that in the case of any witness who is an officer or employee of the government, or of a corporation or association, the Chairman may rule that representation by counsel from the government, corporation, or association creates a conflict of interest, and that the witness shall be represented by personal counsel not from the government, corporation, or association.

 - Transcript.
 An accurate electronic or stenographic record shall be kept of the testimony of all witnesses in closed sessions and public hearings.
 Any witness shall be afforded, upon request, the right to review that portion of such record, and for this purpose, a copy of a witness's testimony in public or closed session shall be provided to the witness.
-Upon inspecting his or her transcript, within a time limit set by the committee clerk, a witness may request changes in testimony to correct errors of transcription, grammatical errors, and obvious errors of fact.
+Upon inspecting his or her transcript, within a time limit set by the committee clerk, a witness may request changes in testimony to correct transcription errors, grammatical errors, and obvious errors of fact.
 The Chairman or a staff officer designated by him shall rule on such request.

 - Impugned Persons.
 Any person who believes that evidence presented, or comment made by a Member or staff, at a public hearing or at a closed hearing concerning which there have been public reports, tends to impugn his or her character or adversely affect his or her reputation may: